influxdata/telegraf/plugins/inputs/dpdk/README.md

 (`/ethdev/info`).
 This version also adds support for exposing telemetry from multiple `--in-memory` instances of DPDK via dedicated sockets.
-The plugin supports reading from those sockets when `dpdk_in_memory` option is set.
+The plugin supports reading from those sockets when `in_memory` option is set.

 The example usage of `v2` telemetry interface can be found in [Telemetry User